jeorgeiiii/mi-ai-assistant/README.md

 - **Advanced Google Calendar Integration:**

   + **Natural Language Understanding:** Parses queries like "tomorrow at 4 PM" or "next week" into precise dates and times, powered by the `parsedatetime` library.

-   + **Intelligent Event Creation:** Automatically checks for scheduling conflicts before adding new events to your calendar.
+  + **Full Event Management (CRUD):** Can create, read, update, and delete calendar events.
+It intelligently checks for scheduling conflicts and handles complex requests like "Move my meeting to 5 PM."

-   + **Event Management:** Modifies existing events with simple commands like "Move my meeting to 5 PM" and deletes events with a confirmation step.

 - **Gmail Integration:**

-   + **Intelligent Filtering & Summarization:** Filters emails by sender, status (read/unread), and time range (e.g., "last 2 days") and summarizes their content.
+   + **Intelligent Search & Summarization:** Filters emails by sender, status, keywords, and time range (e.g., "last 2 days") and summarizes their content.
+   + **Email Management:** Can delete and archive emails, with safety prompts for destructive actions.

+- **Google Tasks Integration:**

+   + **Full Task Management (CRUD+C):** Allows the user to add, list, update, complete, and delete tasks from their Google Tasks lists.

+   + **Natural Language Due Dates:** Understands due dates like "for tomorrow" or "for next Friday" when adding tasks.

 - **General Knowledge Q&A:** Uses the Tavily Search API to answer questions about real-time events, facts, and general knowledge.

 - **Interactive Notebook Environment:** All development and interaction happens within a single, easy-to-use `assistant.ipynb` file.